abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 These two categories are *not isomorphic* --- going from one of them to the other and back again doesn't lead you to the same object.

-However, going from one of them to the other would lead you at least to an *isomophic object*.
+However, going from one of them to the other would lead you at least to an *isomorphic object*.

 ![Equivalent categories](../11_natural_transformations/equivalent_map_equivalence.svg)